Biometric boarding to be launched in test mode at Pulkovo in 2026

 The "Migom" service will become an alternative to a passport when going through pre-flight procedures

-The development of the biometric boarding service "Migom" is nearing completion in Russia.
+The development of the "Migom" biometric boarding service is nearing completion in Russia.
 Special scanners with software have been installed at Pulkovo Airport, according to the press service of the Russian government.

-Biometric boarding service "Migom"
+"Migom" boarding service

-Biometric boarding service "Migom"
+"Migom" boarding service

 The readiness of the service was assessed by Deputy Prime Minister Dmitry Grigorenko during a working visit to the Leningrad Region.
 The government official noted that Russians are increasingly using biometrics to pay for travel and receive services online.
 The demand for such identification is growing, he added.